wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 For instance, before providing the user prompt to the recipe semantic search service, we could first ask another AI agent to analyze the user input and produce a better prompt that would be embedded and then used to search for proper recipes.
 With this technique, we could get even more precise results, focusing on finding the most fitting but also nutritious meals possible from the cookbook.

-This is only one of the many improvements that could be added to the RAG system to make it more precise, faster, or cheaper.
-Before summing up this blog post, I want to briefly describe two more things that can be done with the system that we have so far.
+This is just one of many possible improvements to make the RAG system more precise, faster, or cheaper.
+Before wrapping up, I want to briefly describe two additional enhancements you can consider.

 ### Indexing vectors